jrcasso/jrcasso/README.md

 | [conduit](https://github.com/jrcasso/conduit) | Go | A minimal, concurrent, asynchronous file processing ETL library for AWS S3 |
 | [gograph](https://github.com/jrcasso/gograph) | Go | A library providing graph theory primitives and operations |

-### Terraform Modules
+### Terraform Modules (Infrastructure as Code)

-If you're looking to create and maintain an engineering-organization-scale cloud infrastructure with Terraform, these modules will get you ~80% of the way there.
-These follow a DNS zone strategy devised [here](https://github.com/jrcasso/mean-demo/issues/50).
+If you're looking to create and maintain a proper engineering-org scale AWS infrastructure with Terraform, these modules will get you ~90% of the way there.
+These modules follow a DNS zone strategy as devised [here](https://github.com/jrcasso/mean-demo/issues/50), and implement ingress domains with a maintainable, extensible, and practical strategy for service-based application architectures.
+If you're also interested in microservices (for which these modules are indeed compatible!), be sure to check out the k8s [tugboat](https://github.com/jrcasso/tugboat) project.

 | Repository                 | Description |
 | ---------------------- | ----------- |